hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `category() -> str`

-Semi-structured field that can contain a mix of cuisine type (for example, country names), mealtime (breakfast/dinner/etc) and dietary properties (gluten-free, vegetarian).
-The value is defined by the website, so it may overlap with other scraper functions (e.g. `cuisine()`).
+A semi-structured field that can contain a mix of cuisine type (for example, country names), mealtime (breakfast/dinner/etc.), and dietary properties (gluten-free, vegetarian).
+The value is defined by the website, so it may overlap with other scraper functions (e.g., `cuisine()`).

 ```py
 >>> scraper.category()